emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 # Classes & Value Types

-Emojicode features two types that support object-orientation: **Classes and Value Types.**
+Emojicode features two kind of types that support object-orientation:

-## Classes versus Value Types

-There are significant difference betweeen classes and value types:

-- **Instances of classes** are always allocated on the heap and are **passed by** reference. **Instances of value types** are, as their name suggests, **passed by value.**

-- Classes feature inheritance while value types don’t.

-## Definition Syntax
+**Classes and Value Types.** All types in Emojicode are either a class or a value type.

+## Defining a Class

-The syntax to define a class is the following:
+The syntax to define a class is

 <pre class="syntax">
 🐇 $class$ $[superclass]$ 🍇